Adapter Training¶

-This section describes some examples on training different types of adapter modules in Transformer models.
-The presented training scripts are only slightly modified from the original examples by Huggingface.
+This section describes some examples of training adapter methods for different scenarios.
+We focus on integrating adapter methods into existing training scripts for Transformer models.
+All presented scripts are only slightly modified from the original examples from Hugging Face Transformers.
 To run the scripts, make sure you have the latest version of the repository and have installed some additional requirements:

 pip install .

-In our example, we replaced the built-in AutoModelForSequenceClassification
+In our example, we replace the built-in AutoModelForSequenceClassification

 model_args.model_name_or_path,